blinfo/RegularExpressions/README.md

 **Expression**: `\\d+[dDtT]\\d+([-+]?\\d*)?`

 Matches the typical role playing die pattern: 3D6+2, 1D3-1, 4D8 and the Swedish model 4T6.
-Does not care about the typical number of sides of the typical dice.
+Does not care about the number of sides of the typical dice.

   _Matches:_